-Deana Paradis (’20SPS, Nonprofit Management) is a part-time student in the M.S. in Nonprofit Management program.
+Deana Paradis (’20SPS, Nonprofit Management) is an Alumni of the M.S. in Nonprofit Management program.
 As the Chief Financial Officer for Louisville Collegiate School, a nonprofit independent school in Louisville, Kentucky, she also serves as the liaison to the Finance Committee of the Board of Trustees and teaches a Financial Literacy course for upperclassmen.
 Deana is a recipient of the Nonprofit Management Master’s Program Merit Fellowship Award and is a Columbia University Teachers College Cowin Financial Literacy Fellow.

 What initially attracted you to the M.S. in Nonprofit Management program?

 I spent the first ten years of my career in public accounting with PricewaterhouseCoopers.
 I served nonprofit clients for two of those years and worked abroad for PwC in the UK.
 I found that I really enjoyed working with nonprofit organizations, particularly in helping them strengthen their internal control structure and improve financial sustainability.
 For the past five years, I have worked for an independent school as their CFO.
 During this time, I learned that to be successful in a nonprofit, my responsibilities would need to extend beyond that of the Finance function.
 In researching nonprofit master’s programs, I found the Columbia University program’s curriculum to offer relevant and challenging courses with many of the components I was looking for to broaden my skill set, including fundraising and development, governance, nonprofit law, and marketing.
 It stood apart from similar programs for offering a wider scope than simply the fundraising component.

 What type of skills were you able to improve on throughout the program?